mottieraurelien/nano-alpine-linux/README.md

         - IP `192.168.10.10`
 - Reboot your server so that your router assign the right private IP address : `reboot`

-## Defining the SSH-key based authentication
+## Defining the key-based authentication

 Alpine Linux has been successfully installed and rebooted.
 I also notice that nano is now using the private IP address it's supposed to use (`ifconfig`).

-We can now focus on disabling the account based authentication and rely on the SSH key based authentication only.
+We can now focus on enabling the SSH key-based authentication.

 - Create a workspace folder: `mkdir -p $HOME/workspace/ && cd $HOME/workspace/`
 - Clone the git repository: `git clone https://github.com/mottieraurelien/nano-alpine-linux.git`
 - Go into the cloned repository: `cd nano-alpine-linux`
 - Apply the basic configuration: `./alpine/start.sh`
-- Connect to the server (from your laptop) using root username/password authentication so that you can add your public RSA key before turning off the root username/password authentication:
+- Connect to the server (from your laptop) using credentials-based authentication: `ssh root@192.168.10.10`
-    - `ssh root@192.168.10.10`
-    - Input the root password
-    - Add your public RSA key: TODO
+- Identify where you need to add your public key : `echo $AUTHORIZED_KEYS_FILE`
+- Add your public key (ed25519) into the authorized keys file: `vi $AUTHORIZED_KEYS_FILE` and paste the content of your public key (ed25519)
-    - `exit`
+- Exit the current SSH connection: `exit`
+- Open a new SSH connection using the key-based authentication to validate this new SSH authentication mode (the only one to consider from now on): `ssh -i $HOME/.ssh/id_ed25519_nano root@192.168.10.10`

+## Disabling the obsolete SSH credentials-based authentication

+Since we managed to set up the key-based authentication, we can now disable the credentials-based authentication:

+- Go to the right folder containing the script: `cd $HOME/workspace/nano-alpine-linux/`
+- Run the script that will disable the credentials-based authentication: `./ssh/start.sh`